 Name a beer for SF Design Week

 Our friends over at Moniker were hosting an open studio for San Francisco Design Week last June.
 Instead of the printed ephemera that studios typically give out at these sorts of things, Moniker wanted to take it to that next level — the beer level.
-Inspired by a recent studio trip to Japan, they envisioned a beer that matched the feeling of the trip.
+Inspired by a recent studio trip to Japan, they envisioned naming a beer that matched the feeling of the trip.

 Name the feeling